sfhansen/mse246_project/reports/final_report.md

 And we can see that the contribution of any observation to the likelihood function will not be dependent on $h_0(t)$. $\square$

 ###Modifications to the Data
-**It is important to note that from this part of the project moving forward, "Exempt" loans are included.** New 70-30 training and test sets were created which include these previously excluded observations.
+**It is important to note that from this part of the project moving forward, "Exempt" loans are included.**

-Additionally, roughly 95% of loans in the training data had term lengths of 20 years.
-We decided that considering loans with the same term was more appropriate for this analysis (84,949 loans).\footnote{One might imagine how fitting a model to predict default probabilities $t$ years ahead on data where most loans are of a certain term length, might give misleading output when predicting on a loan with a different term length.
-E.g., two loans of the same age, and identical feature vectors would have the same probability of default $t$ years ahead.
+First, we created a new random data split with 70% training and 30% testing sets, which include these previously excluded observations.
+Second, roughly 95% of loans in the training data had term lengths of 20 years.
+We decided that considering loans with the same term was more appropriate for this analysis (84,949 loans).\footnote{One might imagine how fitting a model to predict default probabilities $t$ years ahead on data in which most loans are of a certain term length might give misleading output when predicting on a loan with a different term length.
+For example, two loans of the same age and identical feature vectors would have the same probability of default $t$ years ahead.
 But one of the loans might expire in fewer than $t$ years.
 Thus, the default probability estimated for the shorter term loan would have been over a smaller interval than intended (because a loan cannot default when it has expired).}

 Within the training data, about 86\% of loans were right censored (term did not expire in window, and did not default), about 7\% of loans were paid off (term expired in window), and about 7% of loans defaulted within the window (see figure below).

 <img src="final_report_files/figure-html/distribution-1.png" style="display: block; margin: auto;" />

 Polynomial terms up to *degree five* were added for all numeric variables.
-Our intention was to include these features to capture non-linearities in these variables, and conduct feature selection during model fitting (through the addition of a penalty term).
+Our intention was to include these features to capture non-linearities in these variables and perform feature selection during model fitting (through the addition of a penalty term).

-All numeric variables were centered to 0, and scaled by standard deviation, as was the case for the binary models.
+All numeric variables were centered to 0 and scaled by standard deviation, as was the case for the binary models.

 Missing values were set to 0 and a missing value indicator feature was added for each original variable.